 Nicodemus took a real risk in coming to see Jesus.
-No doubt, that’s why he came to see Jesus at night.
+No doubt that’s why the scripture says he came to see Jesus at night.
 He knew the other members of the Sanhedrin would not approve of his visit.
-In fact, they might even remove him from the his Pharasitical role.
+In fact, they might even remove him from his position as a leader of the Pharisees.

 Nicodemus spoke first-hand about the signs, wonders and miracles which followed Jesus.
 He had either personally witnessed these miracles or had been given reliable eye-witness accounts.
-Either way, there was no equivocation in Nicodemus’ voice as he discussed what He had heard.
+Either way, there was no equivocation in Nicodemus’ conviction as he discussed these happenings with Jesus.

-Nicodemus knew without question. . .that these types of miracles could manifest only if God were with you.
+Nicodemus was smart enough to know that these miracles could only happen if God were with you.

-Nicodemus had reached a turning point in his life.
-He was ready to turn his back on all he’d known in the past.
+You could say Nicodemus had reached a turning point in his life.
+He was ready to move forward instead of returning to what he’d known and believed in the past.

-Nicodemus had a turning point in his religion.
-Nicodemus had to turn his back on all those years of learning and the influence of his people... but he did and became a follower of Jesus Christ.
+Nicodemus’ turning point focused on dismissing all those years of learning and influence received from his religious sect... to become a follower of Jesus Christ.
 (John 3:1-12)